 - Complete turnkey from design to finished product

-Each of the above services requires trained personnel for executing their individual activities.
+Each of the above services requires trained personnel to execute their activities.

 Design of Multilayer PCB Layout

-Multilayer printed circuit board layout and design requires powerful computer aided design packages to take care of the intricacies of different layers of the design.
-Technicians working at this level require in-depth knowledge of design rules, routing traces, grounding planes, difference between analog and digital grounding, and more.
-They must also be well versed in working with the specific CAD software package the company uses.
+Multilayer printed circuit board layout and design require powerful computer-aided design packages to take care of the intricacies of different layers of the design.
+Technicians working at this level require in-depth knowledge of design rules, routing traces, grounding planes, the difference between analog and digital grounding, and more.
+They must also be well-versed in working with the specific CAD software package the company uses.
 Additionally, they must understand the use and importance of different types of vias such as micro-vias, blind, and buried vias.

 Multilayer Flex, Rigid Flex, Rigid, and HDI PCB Manufacturing

 PCB manufacturing is a complicated activity involving a large number of operations.
 Technicians involved in these operations need sophisticated hands-on training in identifying materials, handling them, working with them on different sophisticated machines, and learning to identify faults.

 For instance, only a trained technician can know the method of programming a baking chamber for the right temperature and duration or program a computer-driven drilling machine using data from the Gerber files sent over by the customer.